Why? Because video game addiction affects many hundreds of thousands of people and so this topic is simply too prevalent to ignore.

 Gaming addiction and age differences

-Gaming addiction may affect people at any age.
+Gaming addiction may affect people of any age.
 There exists a common misconception that gaming addiction only arises for young people.
 However, this belief is far from the truth.
 Whilst some games are not targeted to any particular age group, some games are designed for a particular age group.

 Because of this, even people as old as 50 and 60 may develop an addiction to gaming.
 For instance, the game ‘Minecraft’ is not targeted to any particular age group, yet hundreds of thousands of people over the age of 40 are thought to be addicted to this game.